LucasReinaldo/backend-gobarber/README.md

 ## 💡 Patterns

-For this project we have used SOLID principles and Domain Driven Design.
+For this project I have used SOLID principles and Domain Driven Design.

 ## 🚀 Technologies